daniel-lundin/kuta/README.md

 ## Introduction

 Tests should run fast.
 This is an attempt at a parallel test runner for node.
 Parallellism is achieved by starting a number of processes and feeding them test-files.
-As soon as a process is done running a test file it will be given a new one.
+As soon as one process is done running a test file it will be given a new one.

 ## Design goals